IBM/innovate-digital-bank/README.md

 $ npm start
 ```

+You can now visit localhost:3100 to access the portal

 # Deploy to IBM Cloud the Hard Way
 > NOTE: This guide requires a paid/upgraded account on IBM Cloud.
 You **cannot** complete the steps with a free or lite account